nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 const incrementDelta = useCallback(() => setDelta(delta => delta + 1), []);
 const increment = useCallback(() => setC(c => c + delta), [delta]);

-// Can depend on [c1, c2] instead, but it would be brittle const incrementBoth = useCallback(() => {
+// Can depend on [delta] instead, but it would be brittle const incrementBoth = useCallback(() => {
     incrementDelta();
     increment();